 Vaquas – I’m back with a new recipe it’s Aloo matar Keema (Potatoes, Peas and Ground Beef Curry).
 This is a classic in every SouthAsian household.
 It’s mainly originated in North India and spread through Pakistan.
 My mom used to cook this recipe at least once every few weeks.
+My mom made this Pakistani style curry.
 This falls under the category of comfort food, so therefore it is the ultimate comfort food in our household.
 Aloo Matar Keema is a curry that mixed in whole spices and seasonings along with tomatoes and yogurt.

 The secret step is sautéing potatoes and peas together with salt and olive oil.
 All I can say, you would taste the difference.
 They won’t become soggy, they will be very perfect.